grafana/loki/docs/clients/promtail/pipelines.md

 A common stage will also be the [match](./stages/match.md) stage to selectively apply stages based on the current labels.

+Note that pipelines can not currently be used to deduplicate logs; Loki will receive the same log line multiple times if, for example:

+1. Two scrape configs read from the same file
+2. Duplicate log lines in a file are sent through a pipeline.
+Deduplication is not done.

+However, Loki will perform some deduplication at query time for logs that have the exact same nanosecond timestamp, labels, and log contents.

 This documented example gives a good glimpse of what you can achieve with a
 pipeline: